whiskyechobravo/kerko/docs/contributing.md

 ## Running the tests

-To run basic tests in your current environment:
+To run the test suite:

 ```bash
 python -m unittest